Brisbane Rugby League premiership: Decline

 In 1986 the New South Wales Rugby League decided to allow a team from Brisbane to enter the Sydney Rugby League premiership.
 While the New South Wales Rugby League was originally negotiating a Brisbane team sponsored by the Queensland Rugby League, a private bid in the form of the Brisbane Broncos was instead accepted by the New South Wales Rugby League.
 The Brisbane Broncos debuted in the Sydney Rugby League premiership in 1988.

 As the Broncos began to represent Brisbane at rugby league in the public eye the Brisbane Rugby League competition entered the terminal phase of its decline.
 The dominance of the Brisbane Broncos in the media resulted in the Brisbane Rugby League losing live coverage of games and receiving only minor interest from the sports media.
 The drop in interest saw the Brisbane Rugby League, its clubs and its junior development base incurring significant and crippling financial losses.
 Several longstanding clubs were not able to survive the impact over the coming years.

 From 1988, Brisbane Rugby League players weren't chosen to represent Queensland again.
-The Brisbane Rugby League premiership was fully superseded by the ARL Premiership which took nationwide first-class status in 1995.
-The BRL became a state competition from 1995-97 until the Queensland Cup, which became a league-style competition in 1998, superseded the BRL as the top state league.
-Redcliffe won the last Brisbane Rugby League Grand Final in 1997 defeating Easts 35–6, and the league was declared defunct.
+The Brisbane Rugby League premiership was fully superseded by the Australian Rugby League Premiership which took nationwide first-class status in 1995.
+The Brisbane Rugby League became a state competition from 1995-97 until the Queensland Cup, which became a league-style competition in 1998, superseded the Brisbane Rugby League as the top state league.
+Redcliffe won the last Brisbane Rugby League Grand Final in 1997 defeating Eastern Suburbs 35–6, and the league was then declared defunct.